No. 15 Squadron IAF

-No. 15 Squadron is a fighter squadron of the Indian Air Force.
+No. 15 Squadron IAF nicknamed as Flying Lancers is a fighter squadron of the Indian Air Force.
 It was formed on 20 August 1951, and currently operates the Sukhoi Su-30MKI from Sirsa AFS.

 No. 15 Squadron was raised in 1951 at Ambala as part of an emergency wartime expansion.
 Initially operating with just a handful of Spitfire XVIII taken out from a training role, it was among the four "teen squadrons" set up to bolster the IAF’s strength in anticipation of conflict.

+The squadron participated in 2025 India-Pakistan Conflict striking airbases and terror targets.The squadron received 3 Vir Chakra for the conflict.